from ctypes import c_void_p, byref

 Append a new BufferDescription to the existing Geometry.

 ..
-Warning:: a Geometry cannot contain two BufferDescriptions which share an attribute name.
+Warning:: Geometry cannot contain two BufferDescriptions which share an attribute name.

 """